boonya/rtsp-video-recorder/README.md

 600 seconds or 10 minutes by default if not defined.
 It can be a number of seconds or string xs, xm or xh what means amount of seconds, minutes or hours respectively.

-### title

-Title of video file.
-Used as metadata of video file.

 ### noAudio

 By default the process is going to record audio stream into a file but in case you don't want to, you can pass `true` to this option.
 Note that audio stream is encoded using ACC.

 ### dirSizeThreshold

-In case you have this option specified you will have ability to catch `SPACE_FULL` event whent threshold is reached.
-It can be a number of bytes or string xM, xG or xT what means amount of Megabytes, Gigabytes or Terrabytes respectively.
+In case you have this option specified you will have ability to catch `SPACE_FULL` event when threshold is reached.
+It can be a number of bytes or string xM, xG or xT what means amount of Megabytes, Gigabytes or Terabytes respectively.

-### autoClear

-This option is `false` bu default.
-So, if you reach a threshold your `Recorder` emits `SPACE_FULL` event and stops.
-But if you specify this option as `true` it will remove the oldest directory in case threshold reached out.
-Also it does emit `SPACE_WIPED` event in case of some directory removed.

-_NOTE that option does not make sence if `dirSizeThreshold` option is not specified._
+_NOTE that option does not make sense if `dirSizeThreshold` option is not specified._

 ### ffmpegBinary